airtasker/spot/README.md

 # Why we built Spot

 At first glance, you may wonder why we bothered building Spot.
-Why not use OpenAPI (aka Swagger) to describe your API?
+Why not use OpenAPI (formely known as Swagger) to describe your API?
 At the core, we built Spot because we wanted a better developer experience.

 ## Writing contracts